yja938882/Clustering/k_means/README.md

 * **updateCentroid(callback)**

-&nbsp;&nbsp;&nbsp;&nbsp;Update Step.
-Calculate the new means to be the centroids.

 > ```javascript
+>/* Update Step.
+Calculate the new means to be the centroids */
 > kmeans.updateCentroid(render);
 > ```
 > * ```callback``` Function : Function that is called after Udate Step.